Comparing Mangosteen and Mango is basically the same as comparing apple with pineapple. They just have a common word or term in their names.

 Mangosteen and mango are two very different fruits with identical names.
 These two fruits have striking differences when it comes to their color and taste.

+Now, what are the differences between the mangosteen and the more common mango?
 We’ve compiled a list of the top 5 differences between them.

 Mangosteen is believed to be originated from Indonesia.
 It is cultivated mainly in Southeast Asian countries like Singapore, Thailand, Indonesia, and India.